Is Hummus Good For Weight Loss?

 So, is hummus healthy?

-Chickpeas, the main ingredient in hummus, are very nutrient-dense, meaning they offer lots of nutrients even in small portions.
+Chickpeas, the main ingredient in hummus, are very nutrient-dense, meaning they offer lots of nutrients even in small portions (try our easy vegetarian chickpea recipes for more ways to get these nutrient bombs into your diet!).

 Hummus keeps you full for longer